Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Introduction

-In this work we show that it is possible to provide an operational definition of quantum chaos in the steady state of an open quantum system.
-This definition lifts the arbitrariness discussed above and establishes a general understanding of the chaotic and integrable properties of Lindbladian dynamics.
-Under quite reasonable assumptions, the dynamics of an open system irreversibly evolves towards a unique steady state~\footnote{If the Hilbert space is finite and the Liouvillian superoperator is time-independent, the existence of at least one steady state is guaranteed \cite{rivas_open_2012}.
+As we show below, however, a definition like (b) based uniquely on the spectral properties of the evolution generator is likely to fail in predicting the nature of the dynamics.
+In closed quantum systems, for example, the same Hamiltonian may generate either regular or chaotic motion depending on the initial condition.
+In open quantum systems, ever since the introduction of the GHS conjecture, chaos has been treated as an inherently state-dependent \textit{and} transient feature.
+Dissipative dynamics irreversibly leads to an often unique steady state ~\footnote{If the Hilbert space is finite and the Liouvillian superoperator is time-independent, the existence of at least one steady state is guaranteed \cite{rivas_open_2012}.
 If the system is not invariant under any strong Liouvillian symmetry, the steady state is also unique \cite{albert_symmetries_2014}.
-In this work, we consider open quantum systems admitting a unique steady state.}.
-Differently from Hamiltonian dynamics, or any kind of transient dynamics, in the steady state the information about the initial condition is lost.
-The properties of any unique steady-state, therefore, depend \textit{only} on the structure of the master equation.
-Even so, defining the chaotic or integrable nature of a state that does not evolve in time seems contradictory.
-Attempts at such a characterization have been proposed, based on the analysis of the entanglement Hamiltonian or the out-of-time-order correlators \cite{sa_spectral_2020, Sa_2020, costa_spectral2023, dahan_classical_2022}.
-We will show that these approaches, and more in general spectral criteria, can provide ambiguous answers, and a rigorous characterization of integrability and chaos in the steady state of an open quantum system remains a major theoretical challenge.
+In this work, we consider open quantum systems admitting a unique steady state.} describing the long-time physical properties of the system.
+Thus, the definition of chaos provided by Ref.~\cite{grobe_quantum_1988} addresses the transient dynamics but \textit{not} the steady state.